 in collaborations to stimulate long-term research partnerships.

 - SOUTH ASIA: Within this region, collaborations with India, Pakistan, and Bangladesh have developed in many important scientific areas.
 Other countries in South Asia where there have been fewer collaborations include Nepal, Bhutan, Sri Lanka, and the Maldives.
 NSF support for junior U.S. researchers and students working in South Asia is increasing and collaborations with senior scientists have high scientific value for U.S. scientists.
 They also offer attractive partnership opportunities for U.S. scientists because the projects are frequently enhanced with financial support for foreign collaborators from their respective Ministries of Science and Technology.
-In addition to activities supported under programs listed on the OISE home page, there are special opportunities for researchers pursuing collaborative activities with Pakistan - the Pakistan-US Science & Technology Cooperation Program.
-NSF contact for Pakistan is Elizabeth Lyons and for the other countries of South Asia is Elizabeth Lyons.
+In addition to activities supported under programs listed on the OISE home page, there are special opportunities for researchers pursuing collaborative activities with Pakistan - the Pakistan-US Science Technology Cooperation Program.
+NSF contact for Pakistan is Fahmida Chowdhury and for the other countries of South Asia is Fahmida Chowdhury.